YufeiZhang2/AIP-A3/README.md

 # Advanced Internet Programming 2018_Assignmemt 3_The Golden Time Cinema Project

-This is a repository that provides the deliverable for assignment 3 for our group Web Three.
+This is a repository that provides the deliverable for assignment 3 for our group Web Three(two nerds now becuase one teammate dropped the subject).

-## Priciples of code style
+## Principles of code style
 	Code style:

 	• Write meaningful variable names;